Share this article

 Strategies and ideas for the use of technology to enhance learning will be explored in this course.
 The latest in Web applications will be explored and evaluated for their instructional application.

-A bachelor’s degree in education studies is a four-year program that includes your core courses, general education courses, and electives.
+A bachelor’s degree in education studies at UAGC is designed to be completed in 208 weeks, approximately 4 calendar years, and includes your core courses, general education courses, and electives.
 Course curriculum varies by college, but at UAGC your degree is made up of:

 • 43 Gen Ed Credits